WHAT CAUSES THRUSH?

 No. Thrush can be very uncomfortable but it does not cause long term damage.

 This is where there are more than four diagnosed episodes of candidiasis per year.
 It affects about 5% of women in the reproductive years.
 Often symptoms do not resolve completely after treatment and there may be a resultant dermatitis, for instance with skin splitting, or pain with or after intercourse.
 This condition can be quite different to acute candidiasis, as discharge is not always present.
 Women often complain of vaginal dryness and lack of lubrication with sexual activity.
 Often symptoms are worse before periods or only occur before periods.
 (Cyclic vulvitis).

 Most women with RVVC are healthy and do not have anything wrong with their immune system.
 It is not uncommon to have a previous history of hayfever, eczema or asthma.
 It seems that there is a specific vaginal hypersensitivity to candida, which can be reversed with long-term suppression of the amount of candida present (but not complete elimination).

 Treating RVVC requires good basic skin care and long term antifungal medication to suppress yeast growth.
-Whilst none of the currently available antifungal medications kill yeasts, they suppress growth while medication is being used This is whether they are taken by mouth (oral fluconazole or ketoconazole) or per vagina (pessaries or cream).
+Whilst none of the currently available antifungal medications kill yeasts, they suppress growth while medication is being used This is whether they are taken by mouth (oral fluconazole) or per vagina (pessaries or cream).